James, John

 They have raised $64K in campaign contributions, with most of it from individual donors.
 The biggest industry source is agribusiness, contributing $3K.
 Organizations spend $1.6 billion lobbying on topics their committees oversee.
 The biggest areas are health issues and energy/nuclear.
 This reflects the lobbying ecosystem around their committee work, not money paid to them directly.

-They vote in most roll calls, participating in 87% of roll calls.
+They miss a notable number of votes, participating in 80% of roll calls.
 They frequently work across the aisle, with 50% of their co-sponsored bills involving members of the other party.

 Overall, they have a higher-than-average financial footprint compared to other House members.
 The biggest factors are outside spending on their races and lobbying activity around their committee topics.